AndryRafam/Algo-Dojo/README.md

-# Training_Room
+# ALGO_ROOM

-For practice and for fun
+For practice and for fun.
+Exercises comes from various sources, such as LeetCode, Cracking the coding interview (Gayle Laackman Mcdowell) ...

-I DO NOT MAKE ANY CLAIM THAT SOLUTION ARE OPTIMAL
+# I make no claim that solutions are optimal.